Operation Rain: Aftermath

-The impacts of the attack were discussed by the 110th HV brigade association, the brigade that fought in the 1993 attack.
-The discussion related to how Karlovac's defense could have been improved.

-Citizens of Karlovac, politicians, and Mayors believe that the defense of Karlovac in September 1993 was heroic, proving the Croatian Army to be an effective force.
-Consequently, 13 September in Karllovac is a day to honour veterans who defended the city against the Army of Serbian Krajina.
-The collapse of the Army of Serbian Krajina had been inevitable since the withdrawal of the Yugoslav People's Army; The Serb Krajina forces were severely weakened after the attack on Karlovac.
+Citizens of Karlovac believe that the defense of Karlovac in September 1993 was heroic, proving the Croatian Army to be an effective force.
+Consequently, 13 September in Karlovac is a day to honour veterans who defended the city against the SVK.
+According to Tomo Medved, Deputy Prime Minister of Croatia, the collapse of the Serbian Army of Krajina had been inevitable since the withdrawal of the Yugoslav People's Army, and the Serb Krajina forces were severely weakened after the attack on Karlovac.

-This attack was a desperate move, the desperation of the enemy after losses on the military field.
-That's the difference between us, Croatia, and what was the strategy of Greater Serbia's aggression.
-Unfortunately, it was not the last time.
-Let's also remember the attack from 1995.
-The enemy's desperation was best seen in the fact that, when things didn't go their way, they used everything forbidden in war, by targeting civilian targets.